Skip to content

 System_CPU

-Gets the LogZilla system cpu utilization statistics.
+Get the LogZilla system CPU utilization statistics.

 Parameters:

-Results format:
+Results Format:

 This query returns CPU usage broken down by different categories: